fieldtrip/website/faq/how_are_the_lpa_and_rpa_points_defined.md

 ---
 title: How are the Left and Right Pre-Auricular (LPA and RPA) points defined?
+category: faq
-tags: [faq, fiducial, mri, ctf, source, coordinate]
+tags: [fiducial, mri, ctf, source, coordinate]
 ---

 # How are the Left and Right Pre-Auricular (LPA and RPA) points defined?